notslang/jade-book/views/_ch1.md

     p Jade FTW!
 ```

 Both of the preceding code examples mean the exact same thing, except one is much shorter.
 This is Jade, a powerful, terse templating language that is compiled into HTML.
 In addition to the syntactical improvements, Jade lets you simplify redundant markup with programmed logic.
-Also, it allows you create templates which can take in, and display data.
+Also, it allows you create templates which can take in and display data.

 ##Why Should I Preprocess?
 Jade really is just one option in a whole class of preprocessors; to have a complete understanding of Jade, we should understand why this class of languages was created.